Does optimising images help SEO?

 - WordPress which as an open source Content Management System allows the client to take control of the content in the site.

 Quality Assurance is always essential when checking the process to see whether the website developed met the designs that were created at the start of the project by our Creative Director, Sandra.

-If you are looking for a WordPress Development Agency to help you with a new website or need help with an existing website then get in touch and have a chat with our Commercial Director, Clinton Porter.
+If you are looking for a WordPress Development Agency in Brighton or London to help you with a new website or need help with an existing website then get in touch and have a chat with our Commercial Director, Clinton Porter.
 By phone 0845 094 3331 or by email.